-Any contract awarded is contingent upon the availability of funding.
+Any contract awarded as a result of this procurement is contingent upon the availability of funding.

-Less than one percent (<1%) of the funds proposed for this project will be funded using Federal money provided by Catalog of Federal Domestic Assistance number 84.287 (Award S287C200048, 21st Century Community Learning Center Program).
-The selected contractors must therefore comply with Federal Grant Terms and Conditions included in, but not limited to Exhibit E.
+Funds proposed for this project will be funded using Federal money provided by Catalog of Federal Domestic Assistance number 84.010A (Award S010A190047).
+The selected contractors must therefore comply with Federal Grant Terms and Conditions included in, but not limited to Exhibit D.

 A.8.
-AMERICANS WITH DISABILITIES ACT
+AMERICANS WITH DISABILITIES ACT (ADA)

 OSPI complies with the Americans with Disabilities Act (ADA).
-Consultants may contact the RFQ Coordinator to receive this RFQ in an alternative format.
+Consultants may contact the RFQ Coordinator to receive this Request for Qualifications in an alternative format.